What Safety Equipment Is on an Aircraft?

 Halon 1211 Fire Extinguishers

 If an electrical, oil or fuel fire starts, crew members will use a Halon 1211 fire extinguisher.
 The chemical is suitable for use in cold weather and does not conduct electricity, making it perfect for aircraft use.
-The vapors created when Halon interacts with fire can cause dizziness when inhaled, which is why crewmembers must ventilate the cabin after use.
+The vapors created when Halon interacts with fire can cause dizziness when inhaled, which is why crew members must ventilate the cabin after use.
 All crew members must wear oxygen masks set to 100% oxygen use to remain alert while dealing with the fire.

 The number of Halon fire extinguishers on the plane can vary depending on the size of the aircraft, but a typical passenger aircraft will carry two to three cylinders.
 A standard 2.5-pound Halon bottle discharges for 8 to 15 seconds before it runs out of chemicals.